brandon-pereira/web-notifier/README.md

 - **MongoDb** - This leverages MongoDB and [mongoose](https://mongoosejs.com/) as a storage mechanism

 - **CoreAdapter** - If you need to implement your own storage mechanism for another service, the implementation should extend from CoreAdapter. `InMemory` adapter will be a good reference of how to properly construct an adapter.

+## Managing User Subscriptions

+One thing this package does **not** do is user subscription management.
+From the client, you will receive a push subscription address.
+You'll need to store this and associate it with a user.

+WebNotifier expects the following functions passed in:

+- **getUserPushSubscriptions** - this function will provide a userId and it should return an array of push subscriptions to send to.
+You can provide one or a million, it will slowly send them as the resources are available.
+- **removeUserPushSubscriptions** - Sometimes, users will block your push notifications.
+This function will allow you to remove a push subscription from a user.